A Guide To Crafting Your Brand Voice

 Example #1 - Nike and The Hero

-Nike are the perfect example of a company that leans heavily in the archetype of The Hero.
-And an example of this in action was the support Nike showed to NFL star, Colin Kaepernick, when he took a knee during the national anthem.
+Nike is the perfect example of a company that leans heavily on the archetype of The Hero.
+An example of this in action was the support Nike showed to NFL star Colin Kaepernick when he took a knee during the national anthem.

-This was a controversial stance for Nike to take—especially if you on the conservative side of the aisle.
+This was a controversial stance for Nike to take, especially if you are on the conservative side of the aisle.

-That being said, at the same time, I imagine this would have deeply entrenched the love they have from their main target market.
-Which would be the more affluent, liberal folk living in big city America.
+That said, I imagine this would have deeply entrenched their love for their primary target market, which would be the more affluent, liberal folk living in big-city America.

 Example #2 - Google and The Wise